 2. Reference news stories in a matter-of-fact way

 Teens and young adults get a lot of their information on social media — and a small percentage of it is accurate.
-If you’re concerned about social distancing, wearing masks or parties, a conversation about a current news story can prove a good jumping off point, Uhls advised, like the Alabama party story mentioned earlier.
+If you’re concerned about social distancing, wearing masks or parties, a conversation about a current news story can prove a good jumping off point, Uhls advised.
 Just don’t use it as a scare tactic.
 “Don't overdo the fear or they will discount your caution, but be matter of fact and honest,” Uhls said.

 3. Encourage them to consider how their actions might impact others